yairsultan/Startup-Success-Prediction/docs/startup_success_prediction.md

-<div style="font-size: 18px">Now we have categorical feature 'BUSINESS_MODEL' that we want to transform to numeric true\false columns :</br>
+<div style="font-size: 18px">Now we have categorical feature 'BUSINESS_MODEL' that we want to transform to numeric true\false columns :<br>
 Buisness model feature has 4 possible categories when there are companies that are characterized by several different models.</div>